MaoBoulve/Maya-Asset-Validator-Tool/README.md

+# Overview

-This tool is a generic game asset validator for Maya.
-It allows a user to tag assets as part of Prop, Animation, and Character groups and validate for common asset requirements (detailed below).
+A generic game asset validator for Maya.

+Tag assets as part of Prop, Animation, and Character groups.
+Validate for common asset requirements (detailed below).

 Metadata modules provided courtesy of Micah Zahm